nutanix/terraform-provider-nutanix/website/docs/d/project.html.markdown

 * `spec_version` - Version number of the latest spec.
 * `spec_hash` - Hash of the spec.
 This will be returned from server.
 * `name` - vm name.
+* `should_force_translate`: - Applied on Prism Central only.
+Indicate whether force to translate the spec of the fanout request to fit the target cluster API schema.

 ### Categories
 The categories attribute supports the following: